ninanung/Vue-practice/README.md

 __router-example :__ Vue-router practice webpack-simple project.
 Same content with dynamic component example but made by vue-router.
 I think it is similar with react.js router. <router-link> make <a> tag and <router-view> show component.

+__dynamic-route :__ Practice for dynamic routing.
+Simple content but should see "this.$route.params.something".
+This is way to use params, and in route, "route/to/dynamic/:number" use like this.

+__nested-route :__